dojoengine/book/readme.md

 ## 📖 The Dojo Book

 Dojo is a toolchain for building Autonomous Worlds.
+Step into the Dojo [now](https://book.dojoengine.org/).

 ### Contributing
 Dojo is open-source and encourages contribution.
 It is in the early stage of development.